SomeWeekendReading/someweekendreading.github.io/_posts/2023-06-10-symphony-thoughts.md

 Due to a ticketing complexity, the Weekend Editrix was sitting with the family of the people who invited us, and I was alone several meters to her left (as is true politically, as well).

 That led to some woolgathering, looking at the historic sculptures mostly drawn from Greek and Roman myth, with deep colored lighting in the darkness.
-Mostly it was gloomy thinking:
+These are all modern artifacts _in imitatione_ of ancient, now-dead civilizations.
+Our civilization will also die.
+Will it be because of general human extinction, given the state of the world?
+Some related gloomy thoughts:
 - What if climate change crashes our agriculture and we can't raise enough food?
 - What if rising seas inundate our coastal cities (one of which is my personal home)?
 - What if the global-scale wildfires make the air practically unbreathable in many places,